HafizFasih/icp-book/icp-book/docs/part3-constitution/02-constitution-1956.md

 ## Introduction

-After independence in 1947, Pakistan was governed under the **Government of India Act 1935** (as interim constitution) for nine years.
-The long struggle to frame a constitution finally succeeded under the Prime Ministership of **Chaudhry Muhammad Ali**.
+After independence in 1947, Pakistan was governed under the **Government of India Act 1935** (as temporary constitution) for nine years.
+The long struggle to create a constitution finally succeeded under the Prime Ministership of **Chaudhry Muhammad Ali**.

 The **first constitution was passed by the Constituent Assembly on February 29, 1956** and was enforced on **March 23, 1956**, marking Pakistan's transformation from a **Dominion** to a **Sovereign Islamic Republic**.
-It remained in force for about two and a half years before being abrogated by the first Martial Law in October 1958.
+It remained in force for about two and a half years before being cancelled by the first Martial Law in October 1958.

 :::info Republic Day
 March 23, 1956 is celebrated as **Pakistan Day** or **Republic Day**, commemorating the adoption of the first constitution.